dougbutner/web-4/README.md

  - Web 1.0
 Static files being served from a server to a user's browser.
  - Web 2.0
 Dynamic pages that took user's information and desires into account.
-Asyncronous requests allows sin
+Asynchronous requests allow single page applications to thrive.
+Applications are still served from a central (federated) server.
  - Web 3.0
+Decentralized web.
+Applications exist in distributes

 ## Defining Web 4.0